BringFido/python-styleguide/README.md

+> [!CAUTION]
+> This fork is no longer maintained and should not be used.
+Use [`ruff`](https://github.com/astral-sh/ruff) paired with a newer version of the upstream repository, [`wemake python styleguide`](https://github.com/wemake-services/wemake-python-styleguide).

 # BringFido Python Style Guide

 This is a fork of the excellent https://github.com/wemake-services/wemake-python-styleguide.
 We make use of 99% of it, and have forked it to adjust the few core rules that are useful, but overly restrictive.